Find out more about the United Methodist Church in Indiana

 The Indiana Conference of The United Methodist Church provides leadership, resources, and support for more than 1,120 congregations ranging in size from 20 to 8,000 members in 10 districts across the state of Indiana.
 There are about 1,000 pastoral appointments to those churches, ministering to more than 200,000 adult members and 40,000 children and youth.

-Bishop Michael J. Coyner is our current episcopal leader of the Indiana Area.
+Bishop Julius C. Trimble is our current episcopal leader of the Indiana Area.
 The Indiana Conference is part of the North Central Jurisdiction, which encompasses Annual Conferences in North Dakota, South Dakota, Minnesota, Iowa, Wisconsin, Michigan, Illinois, Indiana, and Ohio.

-The Indiana Conference of The United Methodist Church will make disciples of Jesus Christ for the transformation of the world.
+The Indiana Conference of The United Methodist Church will make disciples of Jesus Christ for the transformation of the world by equipping its local churches for ministry and by providing a connection for ministry beyond the local church; all to the glory of God.

 We will be a connection of vibrant congregations with fruitful leaders and faithful disciples transforming the world by doing no harm, doing good, and staying in love with God.